320 pages | HaperTeen | Fantasy| 10/01/2019

 This could have been so compelling, but in a book that is about forbidden emotions ALL of the emotions felt a little muted.

-There is a lot telling not showing, I feel like the characters don’t get a chance to really form a relationship There are a handful of moments where we as the reader are shown the two getting closer but it felt sequestered to just those moments.
+There is a lot of telling not showing, I feel like the characters don’t get a chance to really form a relationship There are a handful of moments where we as the reader are shown the two getting closer but it felt sequestered to just those moments.
 I think I wanted more of the day-to-day watching how Ayla takes on the trusted and intimate role of Crier’s handmaiden when she wants to kill her.

 We don’t get to see them discover and face obstacles together and whenever conflict arises, instead of showing them dealing with it together, the plot quickly separates them.
-For example, there is a scene where Crier discovers that a forbidden Made (read: magical) object Ayla wears holds memories that are important to the history of .
+For example, there is a scene where Crier discovers that a forbidden Made (read: magical) object Ayla wears holds memories that are important to the history of Automae.
 When Crier discovers this, instead of seeing the characters deal with this revelation together; Ayla is quickly hauled away and the fact that MAJOR WORLD BUILDING SECRETS are contained in the necklace gets put in the background until later?

 I really liked the potential of Crier, she is a political-minded character but there wasn’t much focus on that part.
-Instead, a big part of Crier’s character development is that she doesn’t understand how relationships work ( don’t have emotional relationships) but she wants to make Ayla happy so she gives her special treatment not realizing this would alienate her from the other human staff.
+Instead, a big part of Crier’s character development is that she doesn’t understand how relationships work (Automae don’t have emotional relationships) but she wants to make Ayla happy so she gives her special treatment not realizing this would alienate her from the other human staff.
 But considering Crier is like a genius political prodigy wouldn’t she realize that wasn’t a good idea?
 I mean wouldn’t politicking prepare you for that?

 There are also a lot of folk tales in the book.
-The characters use fables or stories to help illustrate points and I feel like these have been taken out so we could focus more on the relationship.
+The characters use fables or stories to help illustrate points and I feel like these could have been taken out so we could focus more on the relationship.

 I really wanted to like this one.
 It has such good world-building and a great premise but I felt like the characters weren’t put together in a compelling way.
-I liked that this was a story full of female characters in the forefront. book comped a lot The Winner’s Curse which gave me the same unfulfilled vibes.
+I liked that this was a story full of female characters in the forefront.
+This book was comped a lot fo The Winner’s Curse which gave me the same unfulfilled vibes.

 We are lead to believe that Crier has a fifth pillar of passion and that’s why she is able to cry and why she is falling for Ayla.
 But then at the end, it’s revealed that it was a lie.
-And I get it if it’s Crier’s could love “all along” but then WHY COULD SHE CRY?
+And I get it if it’s like Crier’s could love “all along” but then WHY COULD SHE CRY?